 In 1911 George Love, aged 29 and a drapers assistant was boarding with James and Ethel Annie Hames at 48, Swindersby Road, Wembley, Middx.
 The Australia World War I Service Records show that a George Love, born Walsall enlisted in the 30th Battalion of Australian Imperial Forces and died of wounds on 30 September 1917.
 His next of kin was his mother Susanna Love.
 He was awarded the 1914/15 Star, the British War Medal and the Victory Medal.

 I cannot trace Horace Love in the 1911 census.
 It is possible he enlisted in the Rifle Brigade on 6 September 1914 and was discharged wounded on 13 September 1917.
+I understand Horace went to South Africa.
 In 1920 Horace Love, aged 41, inspector of works and Ellen E M Love arrived in London on the "S S Ingoma" having sailed from Beira, Mozambique.
 They show their country of last permanent residence as South Africa and their future intended residence as "British Possessions".
-Was this our Horace?

 I have also been unable to trace Frank Love in the 1911 census.
-He may have enlisted in the Duke of Cambridge's Own (Middlesex) Regiment and went missing presumed dead between 27 September and 30 September 1915.
+I have been told that he died in Australia from tuberculous.
+A Frank Love, a 35 year old farmer had sailed from Liverpool arriving in Melbourne on 9 March 1912.
+I had previously thought that he may have enlisted in the Duke of Cambridge's Own (Middlesex) Regiment and went missing presumed dead between 27 September and 30 September 1915.
 The death of Lance Corporal Frank Love is recorded at the Loos Memorial at Loos-en-Gohelle, Departement du Pas-de-Calais, Nord-Pas-de-Calais,France.
-However the death of a Frank Love was also registered in Walsall in 1915 (Reg Gen June Qtr 1915 Walsall 6b 893).
+A death of a Frank Love was also registered in Walsall in 1915 (Reg Gen June Qtr 1915 Walsall 6b 893).